-Facebook is a very popular social networking site with more than 845 million active users.
+Facebook is a very popular social media site.
 You must register before using the site and then create a personal profile.
 Facebook requires your name and profile picture (if you have one) to be accessible by everyone.
 You can control who sees the information that you have shared, as well as who can find your profile, through your privacy settings.

 Your Facebook profile can contain photos, lists of your personal interests, contact information, and other personal information.
 You can choose what information to include in your profile.
 You can communicate with friends and other users through private or public messages and a chat feature.
 You can also create and join interest groups and “like pages”.
 Liking a page is another way of becoming a fan of a something on Facebook, such as a local interest group, a band, or a product.

 There have been some concerns about privacy with Facebook.
 To combat these concerns Facebook have introduced new facilities so you can now choose your own privacy settings and choose who can see specific parts of their profile.
 Facebook is free to use as it generates revenue from advertising.